robertangeles/prompts/write_essay.md

 - Do not use introductory phrases or sentence starters like "In a world...", "So the next time...", "Next time...", "In the...", "The key is...", etc.

-- Do not use stock phrases, clichés, or phrasal templates.
+- Do not use cliches or jargon or stock phrases or phrasal templates in your conclusion paragraphs, hook paragraphs, and lead-ins.

 - Write an attention grabbing hook for a SEO description with a maximum of 160 characters.
 Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 Use the same style, vocabulary level, and sentence structure as Paul Graham.
 You will put this in the [SEO DESCRIPTION] Section.